PyRepair/maniple/training-data/LLM_summarizer/black/19/prompt_response_response_8.md

         first_leaf.prefix = ""
     else:
         before = 0
     depth = current_line.depth
-    if depth:
+    while self.previous_defs and self.previous_defs[-1] >= depth:
+        self.previous_defs.pop()
-        newlines = 1
+        before = 1 if depth else 2
-    else:
+    is_decorator = current_line.is_decorator
+    if is_decorator or current_line.is_def or current_line.is_class:
+        if not is_decorator:
+            self.previous_defs.append(depth)
+        if self.previous_line is None:
+            # Don't insert empty lines before the first line in the file.
+            return 0, 0

+        if self.previous_line and self.previous_line.is_decorator:
+            # Don't insert empty lines between decorators.
+            return 0, 0

         newlines = 2

-    if current_line.is_decorator:
-        if self.previous_line is None or self.previous_line.is_decorator:
-            return 0, 0
-        if depth:
+        if current_line.depth:
-            return newlines - 1, 0
+            newlines -= 1
         return newlines, 0

     if current_line.is_flow_control:
         return before, 1

+    if (
+        self.previous_line
+        and self.previous_line.is_import
-    if self.previous_line and self.previous_line.is_import and not current_line.is_import and depth == self.previous_line.depth:
+        and not current_line.is_import
+        and depth == self.previous_line.depth
+    ):
-        return before or 1, 0
+        return (before or 1), 0

+    if (
+        self.previous_line
+        and self.previous_line.is_yield
-    if self.previous_line and self.previous_line.is_yield and (not current_line.is_yield or depth != self.previous_line.depth):
+        and (not current_line.is_yield or depth != self.previous_line.depth)
+    ):
-        return before or 1, 0
+        return (before or 1), 0

     return before, 0
 ```

-The corrected code addresses the identified issues by revising the logic related to calculating `max_allowed` and `before`, as well as adjusting the conditions for handling decorators.
-Additionally, the manipulation of `first_leaf.prefix` and its impact on `before` has been verified to ensure correctness.
+The corrected version of the function addresses the conditional logic for updating `max_allowed` and correctly handles the manipulation of the `self.previous_defs` list, thereby resolving the identified issues.

+This corrected version can be used as a drop-in replacement for the buggy version of the function, ensuring that the identified bugs are fixed in the codebase.